 |Speaking in Tongues: Speaking Digitally / Digitally Speaking (2015) by David Paton|

 "Intimate and cathartic" refers to both: the process of making a book and the process of reading.
 Book as an object encourages intimate interaction between the maker and the object, the object and the reader.
 Art as an activity veers towards the cathartic experiences between the artist and the object; the object and the viewer.
-Adding to that a medical context, results Medical Humanities and an approach, which considers artist’s books as a tool to aid healing and facilitate communication between doctors and patients.
+Adding to that a medical context, results in Medical Humanities and an approach to art, which considers artist’s books as a tool to aid healing and facilitate communication between doctors and patients.

 |Test Day II (1999) by Martha A. Hall|

 I was honoured to co-organise with Dr Stella Bolaki Prescriptions exhibition, which is now open until August 14 at The Beaney House of Art and Knowledge, Canterbury.
 The exhibition is part of Artists’ Books and the Medical Humanities project by the University of Kent’s School of English.
 It was originally structured around a set of Martha A Hall’s books, which she created from 1998 until her death in 2003 to document her experiences with breast cancer and interactions with the medical community.
 To extend Prescriptions further, I initiated an open-call, which resulted in over 200 artists worldwide submitting nearly 250 works, of which 88 bookworks were selected as a curated Medical Humanities artist's books collection, reflecting on the themes of illness, grieving, disability, mental health, surgery, birth, aging, recovery, history of medicine, treatments and wellbeing.
 Once the exhibition is over, the collection will be housed at University of Kent’s Library's Special Collection.

 |View of Prescriptions at The Beaney, Canterbury.|